PlatinumGames: 2017–2021: Nier: Automata and "Platinum 4"

 In addition to these announcements, the research and development side of Platinum had been developing a new in-house game engine named PlatinumEngine to power its new titles.
-Chief technology officer Wataru Ohmori said that the need for a custom engine over other existing solutions like Unreal or Unity was needed to give them better customization and control over their games, and to improve their performance.
-He said, "We came to the frightening realization that if we don’t make our work more efficient, we’re simply not going to be able to keep making the games that we want to make as technology and expectations grow."
+Chief technology officer Wataru Ohmori said that the need for a custom engine over other existing solutions like Unreal or Unity was needed to give it better customization and control over its games, and to improve their performance.
+He said, "We came to the frightening realization that if we don't make our work more efficient, we're simply not going to be able to keep making the games that we want to make as technology and expectations grow."
 For example, Bayonetta 3, one of the titles using the engine.

 2022–present: Inaba appointed CEO and staff departures

 On January 13, 2022, former CEO Kenichi Sato stepped down from the position after five years and eight months in the role, with Inaba replacing him.

 On November 1, 2022, Platinum announced the opening of a third studio: PlatinumGames FUKUOKA.

 On September 25, 2023, Kamiya announced that he would be leaving the studio on October 12.
-By February 2025, Abebe Tinari, Takahisa Taura, Yusuke Miyata, Kenji Saito, and Masaki Yamanaka had seemingly also left the company.
+By February 2025, fellow game directors Abebe Tinari, Takahisa Taura, Yusuke Miyata, Kenji Saito, and Masaki Yamanaka had also left the company.